ghc-proposals/ghc-proposals/proposals/0000-row-polymorphism.rst

 Unresolved Questions
 --------------------
 The syntax for Rows is currently taken from PureScript.
 It however looks a bit like KindSignatures (single element Rows) but the two can never be at the same place (not ambigous).
 It might be a bit confusing for newcomers though.
+It may also be confused for type level tuples.

 Also if there should be a timeframe for deprecating the current record syntax in favor of polymorphic records based on rows.
 This timeframe has to be very long obviously, but it might be worth discussing.

 Should the Row implementation be in the compiler or in ``base`` or some sort of hybrid that does live in the standard library, but has special-cased optimizations in the compiler to avoid ``O(n)`` or ``O(n²)`` expansions in type families.

+How do records interact with the ``UNPACK`` pragma?

 Implementation Plan
 -------------------